 Experimental procedures

 Field sampling took place once per week over 5 weeks from April to May 2017.
-To estimate inter-nest dispersal and the factors that affect it, we selected, marked and recorded the gps coordinates of 10 nest groups across the islet (Fig.1).
-Each nest group included 4 nests: a focal nest and the 3 closest nests (peripheral nests).
-One half of the focal nests were manipulated for breeding success during egg incubation: 5 were left in success and 5 were put in failure (eggs removed).
+To estimate inter-nest dispersal and the factors that affect it, we selected, marked and recorded the GPS coordinates of 10 nest groups across the islet (Fig.1).
+Each nest group included four nests: a focal nest and the three closest nests (peripheral nests).
+The average distance between nests of the group was 6.29 (±3.21) m, whereas the average distance between groups was 25.22 (±13.13) m.
+One half of the focal nests were manipulated for breeding success during egg incubation: five were left in success and five were put in failure (eggs removed).
+At the time of manipulation, the average clutch size of the studied nests was 2.6.
+One successful nest failed at the egg stage and one failed nest relaid; the category of these nests was reversed.
+Otherwise all successful nests produced chicks.

 At each field visit, each nest was searched for 3 mins by two people (6 mins total search time per nest); one person examined the upper nest materials in a white tray while the other searched directly inside the nest.
 Thirty adult and nymphal ticks from the focal nests and 30 adult and nymphal ticks from the peripheral nests were marked with a spot of acrylic paint (Fig.2) at the first sampling occasion.
-An individual color was attributed to each focal nest and a different colour to the three peripheral nests of the same group (20 colours overall).
+To test for homing behaviour, the 30 ticks from the peripheral nests were placed in the focal nest, such that at least 60 ticks were present in each focal nest.
+Based on previous studies, this number corresponds to natural infestation levels in moderate to highly infested nests (Bosch and Figurola, 1999; Dupraz et al. 2017).An individual colour was attributed to each focal nest and a different colour to the three peripheral nests of the same group (20 colours overall) so the origin could be determined.
 During subsequent sampling occasions, all ticks found during the timed searches were counted, but only the initially marked cohort was followed in detail.
 At each visit, these marked ticks received a date-specific colour to indicate their recapture history (Fig.2).
-Moreover, to test for homing behavior, the 30 ticks from the peripheral nests were placed in the focal nest of the same nest group during the first field visit.
 The life stage and sex of the ticks were recorded at each visit.
+Any ticks that dispersed to the peripheral nests were collected.